Braftovi (Encorafenib)

 Important Warnings

-There are several important warnings to be aware of before and during treatment with Braftovi.
+There are several important warnings to consider before taking Braftovi.

 Who Should Not Take Braftovi